 • Latin American Studies

 • Medieval and Early Modern Studies

 • Organic and Medicinal Chemistry

 • Physiology and Organismal Biology

 • Studio Art

 Washington College knows when it comes to education, one size doesn’t fit all.
 Its multidisciplinary approach is designed to let students study what truly inspires them.
-With an 11:1 student-faculty ratio, opportunities for fully funded independent research, pathways to internships and employment at locations ranging from Colonial Williamsburg to the National Oceanic and Atmospheric Administration, and a home on Maryland’s Eastern Shore that offers unprecedented access to a 4,700-acre living laboratory, Washington College embodies the value of a liberal arts and sciences education.
+With a 10:1 student-faculty ratio, opportunities for fully funded independent research, pathways to internships and employment at locations ranging from Colonial Williamsburg to the National Oceanic and Atmospheric Administration, and a home on Maryland’s Eastern Shore that offers unprecedented access to a 4,700-acre living laboratory, Washington College embodies the value of a liberal arts and sciences education.
 Washington College students do it all and discover what they love on the journey.

 Established in 1706 as a colonial port of entry on the Chester River, Chestertown offers plenty of history and plenty to do.
 With College locations and the waterfront campus right downtown, students get to know Chestertown just walking to class.
 Yearly events like the Chestertown Tea Party, Downrigging Weekend, and the Harry Potter Festival bring the College and Chestertown communities together.
 Additionally, Washington College students contribute 5,000 hours of community service each semester.

 During the 2018–2019 academic year, the College distributed close to $350,000 to assist students with expenses associated with experiential learning.
 WC is one of just 16 institutions invited to send student interns to the National Oceanic and Atmospheric Administration’s Internship Program and one of 12 invited to apply for internships, scholarships, and security clearance with the National Security Scholars Program affiliated with the National Security Agency (NSA).

 A signature education